Salary, Benefit, Paycheck, and Cost of Living Calculators

 Free Salary Calculators

-LinkedIn’s new salary calculator provides median salary for job titles in specific locations throughout the U.S. Free for LinkedIn users who anonymously contribute their salary, the tool shows base pay plus equity and bonuses, and customizes information based on skills, education, industry, company size and more.
+LinkedIn Salary: LinkedIn’s salary calculator provides the median salary for job titles in specific locations throughout the U.S. Free for LinkedIn users who anonymously contribute their salary, the tool shows base pay plus equity and bonuses, and customizes information based on skills, education, industry, company size and more.
 In addition, LinkedIn users in the U.S., UK, and Canada will get personalized insights about jobs where the could make more money while they are searching for jobs on the site.

 As well as salary, it’s a good idea to spend some time researching how benefits can add to the appeal of certain positions.
 Benefits calculators are designed to calculate your total compensation package (base pay, plus benefits, plus bonuses) to help you better understand and compare what your earnings will provide.

 Salary.com Benefits Wizard: This free tool allows users to calculate the value of their total compensation package.
 Use this calculator to create a customized report and compare your pay against industry averages.

 It’s well known that certain cities and certain areas of the country are just more expensive to live in than others.
 When contemplating a move, you need to evaluate how your costs and income will differ, based on your new location.
 Cost of living calculators help you determine how much your current (or potential) position would pay in a new city and to compare the cost of living between two different cities.

 Bankrate.com Cost of Living Calculator: Use this calculator to compare the cost of living in two cities.
 You can estimate how much you'll need to earn in a new location to maintain your current standard of living.